Training contracts and commencement (PDF, 214KB)

-A training contract, completed and signed, is used to register the apprenticeship or traineeship.
+A training contract, completed and signed, is used to formalise the apprenticeship or traineeship relationship between the employer and apprentice or trainee.
 The training contract sign up and registration is facilitated by Australian Apprenticeship Support Network (AASN) providers.

 By signing the training contract, the employer and apprentice or trainee indicate they understand and are bound by the conditions and associated obligations for the term of the apprenticeship or traineeship.

 All the information on the training contract must be accurate and truthful.
-A training contract will not be registered if it is known to contain false or misleading information.
-A registered training contract found to contain false or misleading information will be cancelled.
+A registered training contract found to contain false or misleading information may lead to cancellation of the training contract.

 School-based apprenticeships and traineeships

-An employer who intends to employ a school-based apprentice or trainee should, in the first instance, contact the student's school to gain approval for the school-based arrangement and negotiate the impact of work and/or training on the student's school timetable.
+An employer who intends to employ a school-based apprentice or trainee should, in the first instance, gain support from the student's school for the school-based arrangement and negotiate the impact of work and/or training on the student's school timetable.
 Once this has been agreed, the employer may then contact an AASN provider to facilitate the signing of a training contract.

-The apprenticeship or traineeship starts on the day agreed to by the employer and the person who is to become an apprentice or trainee.
+The apprenticeship or traineeship commences on the day agreed to by the employer and the person who is to become an apprentice or trainee.
 Once agreed, the following process must be followed:

 - The employer is to contact an AASN provider to facilitate the signing of the training contract.

-- The training contract must be signed within 14 days after the start of the apprenticeship or traineeship.
+- The training contract must be signed within 14 days after the commencement of the apprenticeship or traineeship.

 - The AASN provider should visit the workplace to perform an induction and advice the employer and apprentice or trainee of their obligations under the training contract.

-- The employer must take all reasonable steps to ensure that the signed training contract is given to the AASN provider within 28 days of the commencement of the apprenticeship or traineeship.
+- The employer must take all reasonable steps to ensure the signed training contract is given to the AASN provider within 28 days of commencement date.

 - The employer and apprentice or trainee need to choose a training organisation to deliver training in the apprenticeship or traineeship.
 The AASN provider will contact the training organisation to obtain acceptance of their involvement in the apprenticeship or traineeship.

-- The training organisation will contact the employer and apprentice or trainee to arrange for an induction to take place and to negotiate a training plan that suits the needs of the workplace.
-This must happen within 3 months of the agreed date of commencement.
+- The training organisation will contact the employer and apprentice or trainee to arrange an induction and negotiate a training plan that suits the needs of the workplace.
+This must happen within 3 months of the commencement date.